-At the Julia and George Argyros Emergency Department (ED) at CHOC Children’s Hospital, your child is in good hands – lots of them!
+At the Julia and George Argyros Emergency Department (ED) at CHOC Hospital in Orange, your child is in good hands – lots of them!
 A comprehensive team of medical professionals is ready and waiting to ensure each child receives the highest-quality care and attention – from registration to discharge.
 Recognizing that children are not just small adults, all staff members have a special interest and skill in treating pediatric patients.

-Here’s a list of some of the personnel you might encounter at the ED:
+Here’s a list of some personnel you might encounter at the ED:

 - Physicians: These are the doctors who supervise and provide each child’s care, and you might notice several types in the ED.
 The attending physician is the supervising pediatric emergency doctor.
 All attending physicians in CHOC’s ED are board-certified in pediatric emergency medicine.
 We are committed to training physicians, so the attending physician might be accompanied by a fellow, who is a medical doctor training in pediatric emergency medicine, or a resident, who is a medical doctor in training.